Xe/status/README.md

 # status
-The status bar daemon/client I use with dvtm
+The status bar daemon/client I use with dvtm and dwm